-For staff teaching on the module from outside the School, the hours spent on the module should be noted as 'Cross-School teaching for the staff member undertaking the teaching h.
-Supervision hours also include reviewing work, feedback, and marking time (where applicable).
+For staff teaching on the module from outside the School, the hours spent on the module should be noted as 'Cross-School teaching' for the staff member undertaking the teaching f.
+Postgraduate Research (PGR) full-time 80 hours (see section 4.9) g.
+Postgraduate Research (PGR) part-time 40 hours (see section 4.9)